Tripoli, Libya: 16th to 19th centuries

-Barbary Wars
+Barbary Wars (1801 - 1815)

 In the early part of the 19th century, the regency at Tripoli, owing to its piratical practices, was twice involved in war with the United States.
 In May 1801, the pasha demanded an increase in the tribute ($83,000) which the U.S. government had been paying since 1796 for the protection of their commerce from piracy under the 1796 Treaty with Tripoli.
 The demand was refused by third President Thomas Jefferson, and a naval force was sent from the United States to blockade Tripoli.

-The First Barbary War (1801-1805) dragged on for four years.
+The First Barbary War (1801–1805) dragged on for four years.
 In 1803, Tripolitan fighters captured the U.S. Navy heavy frigate Philadelphia and took its commander, Captain William Bainbridge, and the entire crew as prisoners.
 This was after the Philadelphia was run aground when the captain tried to navigate too close to the port of Tripoli.
 After several hours aground and Tripolitan gun boats firing upon the Philadelphia, though none ever struck the Philadelphia, Captain Bainbridge made the decision to surrender.
 The Philadelphia was later turned against the Americans and anchored in Tripoli Harbor as a gun battery while her officers and crew were held prisoners in Tripoli.
 The following year, U.S. Navy Lieutenant Stephen Decatur led a successful daring nighttime raid to retake and burn the warship rather than see it remain in enemy hands.
 Decatur's men set fire to the Philadelphia and escaped.

 A notable incident in the war was the expedition undertaken by diplomatic Consul William Eaton with the objective of replacing the pasha with an elder brother living in exile, who had promised to accede to all the wishes of the United States.
 Eaton, at the head of a mixed force of US Soldiers, Sailors, and Marines, along with Greek, Arab and Turkish mercenaries numbering approximately 500, marched across the Egyptian / Libyan desert from Alexandria, Egypt and with the aid of three American warships, succeeded in capturing Derna.
 Soon afterward, on 3 June 1805, peace was concluded.
 The pasha ended his demands and received $60,000 as ransom for the Philadelphia prisoners under the 1805 Treaty with Tripoli.

 In 1815, in consequence of further outrages and due to the humiliation of the earlier defeat, Captains Bainbridge and Stephen Decatur, at the head of an American squadron, again visited Tripoli and forced the pasha to comply with the demands of the United States.
 See Second Barbary War.

-Late Ottoman era
+Late Ottoman era (1835–1912)

 In 1835, the Ottomans took advantage of a local civil war to reassert their direct authority.
 After that date, Tripoli was under the direct control of the Sublime Porte.
 Rebellions in 1842 and 1844 were unsuccessful.
 After the French occupation of Tunisia (1881), the Ottomans increased their garrison in Tripoli considerably.